 Seeking speedy solutions is the way forward

-BASW recognise the reasons given by around 200 social workers who recently took a Unison-led two-day strike action in Kirkless, West Yorkshire.
+BASW recognise the reasons given by around 200 social workers who recently took a Unison-led two-day strike action in Kirklees, West Yorkshire.

 These are sentiments that many social workers around the country will recognise and are echoed in our research released today, carried out by Bath Spa University.
 The study shows working conditions, particularly in statutory services, are still often poor, workload management is inadequate and crucially there is not enough time to spend with families and service users.